sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 ## Is WebAssembly just C on browsers?
 WebAssembly does brings the performance of pre-compiled languages to web browsers.
-But it does so side-by-side with traditional javascript running on the same engines.
+But it does so side-by-side with traditional Javascript running on the same engines.
 This allows browsers to have best of both worlds, drive the Ferrari on the race track- run performant WebAssembly when it needs performance, or drive the Prius to the grocery store- quickly getting a simple web application up and running.